 - Dental procedures resulting from a congenital or medical disorder or accidental injury (treatment must be received within 12 months of the accident).
 Includes surgical removal of wisdom teeth only if procedure is done in a medical setting.
 Please Note: The charges must not be covered by the JPMorgan Chase Dental Plan or any other dental plan that you might be enrolled in. - Diabetes services, diabetes self-management and training, and diabetic eye examinations/foot care outpatient self-management training for the treatment of diabetes, education and medical nutrition therapy services.
 Services must be ordered by a physician and provided by appropriately licensed or registered health care professionals.
 Covered services also include medical eye examinations (dilated retinal examinations) and preventive foot care for diabetes. - Diabetic self-management items Insulin pumps and supplies and continuous glucose monitors for the management and treatment of diabetes, based upon your medical needs.
 An insulin pump is subject to all the conditions of coverage stated under durable medical equipment (DME), and Prosthetics.
-Benefits for blood glucose meters, insulin syringes with needles, blood glucose and urine test strips, ketone test strips and tablets and lancets, and lancet devices are described under the separate prescription drug plan. - External cochlear devices and systems; - Gender reassignment surgery (GRS) to be eligible, the participant must meet certain medically established guidelines for obtaining the surgery (Harry Benjamin guidelines), which require the participant to, among other things: - Be at least 18 years old; - Have a gender identity disorder diagnosis; - Have been approved for hormone therapy; - Have at least one year's real life experience living and working in desired gender; and - Have two letters endorsing surgery, including one from a mental health provider at the doctorate level.
+Benefits for blood glucose meters, insulin syringes with needles, blood glucose and urine test strips, ketone test strips and tablets and lancets, and lancet devices are described under the separate prescription drug plan.
+Please note: Specific insulin pumps may also be covered under the Prescription Drug Plan.
+Contact CVS Caremark for additional information on which insulin pumps are covered under the Prescription Drug Plan. - · External cochlear devices and systems; - Gender Affirmation Surgery (may be referred to by our healthcare companies as Gender Reassignment Surgery or GRS).
+To be eligible, the participant must meet certain medically established guidelines that are outlined in your healthcare companies clinical polices (which may align with the WPATH Standards of Care v7), for obtaining the surgery which require the participant to, among other things: - Be at least 18 years old; - Have a gender identity disorder diagnosis; - Have been approved for hormone therapy; - Have at least one year's real life experience living in desired gender; and - Have two letters endorsing surgery, including one from a mental health provider at the master's degree level.